The hard truth about erectile dysfunction drugs

 Are ED tablets safe?

 All drugs have the potential to be dangerous.
 Take aspirin tablets on an empty stomach and the cramps and possible ulcers will soon make you regret it.
-Erectile dysfunction treatments as a family are quite well tolerated (3) when taken as prescribed.
+Erectile dysfunction treatments as a family are quite well tolerated when taken as prescribed.
+Due to the ’embarrassing’ nature of the condition (despite how common it is) many will turn to the internet for advice.
+When ordering ED treatment online it’s important to buy from reputable, registered online pharmacies and AVOID fake, unlicensed, or counterfeit treatments.
+Vidalista and Sildamax are just some examples of treatments to avoid.

 Are There Side Effects of ED tablets?